Farah Zeynep Abdullah: Films

-In 2022, Abdullah starred in the biographical film Bergen which became the highest grossing film of all time in turkey gaining over 160 million tl.
+In 2022, Abdullah starred in the biographical film Bergen which became the 8th highest-grossing film of all time in Turkiye gaining over 160 million tl.
+It was the most watched and highest grossing film in 2022 in Turkiye.

-In 2023, Abdullah announced she will be starring in a new film called Bihter, the new adaption of the well-known novel in the 1900s Aşk-ı Memnu.
+In 2023, Abdullah starred in the film Bihter, an adaption of the 1900s Ottoman-era novel Aşk-ı Memnu.

 Personal life

-In December 2022, in response to the question "Do you have a chronic disease?" on her social media account she said: "I have a cervical hernia, my thyroid does not work, I have Hashimoto's.
-I have a lesion in my brain.
-Also, my knee is very bad."
+In December 2022, when one of her followers asked her if she had any chronic illnesses, she responded with, "I have a herniated cervical disc, my thyroid isn't working, I have Hashimoto's disease.
+There's a lesion in my brain.
+And my knee is in very bad shape too."